 The inaugural ASEAN Defense Ministers Meeting-Plus (ADMM-Plus) in October also served to strengthen mutual trust and cooperation, pledging to maintain peace and stability.
 Furthermore, efforts to implement the Declaration on Conduct of Parties in the South China Sea (DoC) are proceeding, with Chinese Premier Wen Jiabao having reiterated the importance of abiding by the Declaration.

 As the weaker ASEAN states manoeuvre between America and China, pragmatic considerations drive them to strike a careful balance between the two powers.
-Vietnam, considered an aggressive claimant, illustrates this through itstowards China.
+Vietnam, considered an aggressive claimant, illustrates this through its multiple strategies towards China.
 While it accelerated the modernisation of its navy, and encouraged the US and ASEAN to internationalise the problem while it chaired ASEAN last year, it holds regular dialogue with China to manage tensions.
-For example, Vietnam’s ‘ ’ policy: no military alliances, no foreign bases and no reliance on another country to combat a third country.
+For example, Vietnam’s ‘3 nos’ policy: no military alliances, no foreign bases and no reliance on another country to combat a third country.

 In contrast, regime building in the East China Sea is nascent; and the prognosis is not good as both China and Japan, rather symmetric in their capabilities, are pursuing hegemonic control.

 In this case, Japan has exerted a high degree of effective control over the Diaoyu/Senkaku Islands since they were transferred from US administration in 1972.
 Japan has long pursued a policy of ‘no dispute’ — denying that any sovereignty issues exist — hoping that by exercising this ‘quiet power’, for as long as possible, its control will be solidified.
 Little progress has been made towards resolving what is becoming an increasingly bitter dispute.